Resources

 Attitudes of the Swiss population towards forest restoration

-This report is results of a representative survey in Switzerland.
-It shows that forests are highly valued for ecological benefits and well-being.
-People favor passive restoration (e.g., deadwood retention) over active methods.
-Restoration is seen to enhance biodiversity, recreation, and aesthetics, with strong public support mainly through taxes and policies.
-Support varies little across gender, age, or education.
+This report shows results of a representative survey undertaken in Switzerland.
+It shows that forests are highly valued for their ecological and wellbeing benefits.
+People favour passive restoration (e.g., deadwood retention) over active methods.
+Restoration is seen to enhance biodiversity, recreation and aesthetics.
+It recieves strong public support through taxes and policies.
+Support varies little across gender, age or education levels.

 Publications